AcTo Dementia

 Ontario Shores Logo

-AcTo Dementia is an international research project funded by CATCH (The University of Sheffield) and AGE-WELL, in collaboration with researchers at the Ontario Shores Centre for Mental Health Sciences.
+AcTo Dementia is an international research project funded by CATCH (The University of Sheffield) and AGE-WELL, in collaboration with researchers at the University of Reading and KITE at the Toronto Rehabilitation Insitute.

 We use cookies to ensure you get the best experience on our website (more info).